ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

    {: tip}

 1. You can either use the `default` Kubernetes namespace or create a new namespace for this application.
-   1. If you want to use the `default` Kubernetes namespace, run the below command to set an environment variable
+   1. If you want to use the `default` Kubernetes namespace, run the below command to set an environment variable:
       ```sh
       export KUBERNETES_NAMESPACE=default
       ```
       {: pre}

    2. If you want to create a new Kubernetes namespace, follow the steps mentioned under [Copying an existing image pull secret](/docs/containers?topic=containers-registry#copy_imagePullSecret) and [Storing the image pull secret in the Kubernetes service account for the selected namespace](/docs/containers?topic=containers-registry#store_imagePullSecret) sections of the Kubernetes service documentation.
-Once completed, run the below command
+Once completed, run the below command:
       ```sh
       export KUBERNETES_NAMESPACE=<KUBERNETES_NAMESPACE_NAME>
       ```